Chao8219/Chao8219/_posts/2020-12-27-easy-fa-gao.md

 ---
 layout: post
-title: Easy FaGao or Steamed Bread
+title: Easy Fa Gao / Steamed Bread Make
-subtitle: Similar to Bread, but no oil used
+subtitle: Similar to bread, but no oil used or oven needed
 tags: [recipe, bakery]
 ---

 [Fa Gao](https://en.wikipedia.org/wiki/Fa_gao) is a traditional Chinese bread which requires steamer to cook.
 It tastes pretty neat in my opinion, but you can have your own judge after giving it a try.

-This recipe is directly adapted from this video on YouTube: [Brown Sugar Fa Gao](https://youtu.be/_q3RqGv9Qvc) in Chinese.
+This recipe is directly adapted from this video on YouTube: [Brown Sugar Fa Gao](https://youtu.be/_q3RqGv9Qvc).
+You can skip everything down below if you understand Chinese, since they are essentially the same.
+I made the Fa Gao with this recipe myself so that I can be certain that it is easy to manage.

 Ingredients:
 - 200 grams room-temperature water